Kiruthiha13/sql-ecommerce-datawarehouse-project/README.md

 ## 🧱 Data Architecture: Medallion Model

-This project implements a modern data architecture using the Medallion (Lakehouse) Architecture, composed of three layers:
+This project implements a modern data architecture using the Medallion Architecture, composed of three layers:

 🔹 **Bronze Layer**